• Skip to primary navigation

 So many things!
 Valentine's gifts, party favors, teacher gifts, play with as toys, or display as artwork.
 And of course, you can use them as crayons!

-One cool thing about this craft is that you're up-cycling your old, cast-aside crayons - turning them into something else, something new.
+One cool thing about melted crayon art craft is that you're up-cycling your old, cast-aside crayons - turning them into something else, something new.
 This is just like our DIY Piggy Bank Craft, which is just one way you can turn an empty tissue box into something interesting.
 Or our Tin Can Pencil Holder Craft, where you're turning an old can into something useful.
 The possibilities are endless, and you can call yourself a no-waste, DIY extraordinaire.

 ✏️ Expert Tips and Tricks